Lendi/scrabble/readme.rst

 Requirements:
 -------------

-(Input) - A word containing 7 alphabets where repetitions are allowed.
+Input - A word containing 7 alphabets where repetitions are allowed.

-(Data)
+Data:

 1. List containg all the alphabets and thier Scrabble values.
 #.
-List of valid words in a file called swopods.txt
+List of valid words in a file called sowpods.txt

-(Conditions)
+Conditions:

 1. Size of the smallest possible string is 2.
 #.
 The list of words are arranged in order.